tisc9037/GenomeAnalysis_2026/Project_Steps/02_Genome_Assembly.md

 Together, these steps explain how the final contigs are formed and help identify whether issues such as fragmentation or misassemblies are driven by data quality, uneven coverage, or graph complexity.

 ### Expected Structure
-For bacterial genomes, one typically expects a single chromosome-length contig, possibly accompanied by plasmids.
+For bacterial genomes, we typically expect a single chromosome-length contig,.
 The PacBio assembly largely follows this expectation, as most of the genome appears to be contained within one dominant contig, with any remaining contigs likely being short.

-This contrasts with short-read assemblies, which are usually more fragmented due to unresolved repeats and limited read length.

 ### Assembler Differences
 Different assemblers produce different results because they rely on distinct algorithms.
 Canu uses an overlap–layout–consensus approach with read correction, which often produces very long contigs.
-Flye, in contrast, uses a repeat-graph strategy and tends to be more conservative in ambiguous regions.
+Flye, on the other hand, uses a repeat-graph strategy and tends to be more conservative in ambiguous regions.

 These differences affect contiguity, repeat resolution, and the number of structural inconsistencies observed in the final assembly.

-### Role of k-mers and Error Correction
+### Role of k-mers
 K-mers are short sequence fragments used to construct assembly graphs, estimate coverage, and detect errors.
 Smaller k-mers improve connectivity but can collapse repeats, while larger k-mers increase specificity but require higher-quality data.

+### Read Correction
 Read correction helps balance these trade-offs by reducing noise, improving base accuracy, and simplifying the assembly graph, which in turn improves both contiguity and reliability.

 ## Additional Analysis